Magdeburg (electoral district)

 Magdeburg is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 69.
 It is located in central Saxony-Anhalt, comprising the city of Magdeburg and northeastern parts of Salzlandkreis district.

 Magdeburg was created for the inaugural 1990 federal election after German reunification.
-Since 2021, it has been represented by Martin Kröber of the Social Democratic Party (SPD).
+From 2021 to 2025, it has been represented by Martin Kröber of the Social Democratic Party (SPD).
+Since 2025 it is been represented by Claudia Weiss of the AfD.

 Geography

 Magdeburg is located in central Saxony-Anhalt.
-As of the 2021 federal election, it comprises the independent city of Magdeburg as well as the municipalities of Barby, Bördeland, Calbe, and Schönebeck from the Salzlandkreis district.
+As of the 2025 federal election, it comprises the independent city of Magdeburg as well as the municipalities of Barby, Bördeland, Calbe, and Schönebeck from the Salzlandkreis district.

 History

 Magdeburg was created after German reunification in 1990.
 In the 1990 through 1998 elections, it was constituency 286 in the numbering system.
 In the 2002 and 2005 elections, it was number 69.
 In the 2009 election, it was number 70.
 Since the 2013 election, it has been number 69.

 Originally, the constituency comprised the city of Magdeburg without the quarters of Buckau, Fermersleben, Salbke, Westerhüsen, Leipziger Straße, Hopfengarten, and Reform.
 In the 2002 and 2005 elections, it was coterminous with the city of Magdeburg.
 In the 2009 election, it acquired the area of the former Schönebeck district, now part of Salzlandkreis district.
 The constituency acquired its current borders in the 2013 election.